devttys0/AzizLight/README.md

 This circuit allows the user to turn an AC outlet on or off using a simple phrase, such as "Aziz, light!!".
 Ultimately, this is not an intelligent circuit in that it does not repsond to specific commands, but only to the amplitude of the detected speech (in other words, it is a glorified "clapper").

 It does provide the *illusion* of intelligence however, by delaying activation of the AC outlet switch for a short period of time, rather than responding immediately to a single loud noise, or some pre-defined sequence of noises.
-This allows the end user to utter some short, arbitrary phrase before an action is taken, and also serves to simulate the delayed response time that an intelligent system may have when processing/executing a verbal command.
+This allows the end user to utter some arbitrary phrase before an action is taken, and also serves to simulate the delayed response time that an intelligent system may have when processing/executing a verbal command.

 The circuit also attempts to prevent/mitigate the false positive responses which typically plague these types of systems by:

  1. Filtering out unwanted audio frequencies.
  2. Ignoring low-level audio signals.
  3. The cricuit can either turn the AC outlent on or off, **not both**.
-Otherwise, if using this circuit to turn on, say, a TV, the audio output of the TV may re-activate the circuit and turn itself off (a common problem with "the clapper").
+Otherwise, if using this circuit to turn on, say, a TV, the audio output of the TV may re-activate the circuit and turn the TV back off (a common problem with "the clapper").
- 4. The circuit will only activate for a short period of time (20-30 seconds).
-This way, if a false positive is encountered, the effect is only temporary.
+ 4. The circuit will only activate for a short period of time (~60 seconds).
+This way if a false positive is encountered, the effect is only temporary.

 These mitigations, particularly #4, place restrictions on the usefulness of the circuit, but are perfectly acceptable for many applications (e.g., temporarily turning the lights on/off).
 Mitigation #4 also serves to more accurately simulate a sleepy "Aziz", which was the inspiration for this circuit: